pashford/zfswiki/wiki/Workflow/Get-Source.md

 cd ..
 ```

 The `./autogen.sh` script generates the build files.
-If the build system is updated, either by the developer, or by another developer, these scripts need to be run again.
+If the build system is updated by any developer, these scripts need to be run again.

 [zol]: https://github.com/zfsonlinux
 [get-source]: https://github.com/zfsonlinux/zfs/wiki/Get-the-Source-Code